Annapurna Base Camp Trek

 Overview

-International travelers require a Tourist Visa to enter Nepal, which can be obtained on arrival at Tribhuvan International Airport in Kathmandu or at major land border crossings.
+International travelers require a tourist visa to enter Nepal, which can be obtained on arrival at Tribhuvan International Airport in Kathmandu or at major land border crossings.
 The tourist visa is valid for tourism purposes only, including trekking, sightseeing, and visiting local communities.
 It is a multiple-entry visa, meaning you can leave and re-enter Nepal during its validity without needing a new visa.

 Your passport must be valid for at least six months, and carrying a passport-sized photograph is helpful.
 While some airports offer digital photo services, having a photo ready can speed up the process.
 You may also complete the visa application online before traveling to save time.